hosseinvejdani/hosseinvejdani/README.md

 ## About Me
-Experienced Mobile App Developer with over 3 years of expertise in designing, developing, testing, and maintaining cutting-edge applications using Flutter and Dart.
+Experienced Mobile App Developer with over 3 years of expertise in designing, developing, testing, and maintaining cutting-edge applications using **Flutter** and **Dart**.
 Adept at debugging, troubleshooting, and seamlessly integrating third-party libraries and APIs.
-Proficient in state management, app architecture, and working with remote development environments.Demonstrated competence in constructing RESTful APIs utilizing FastAPI, Python, and MongoDB.
+Proficient in state management, app architecture, and working with remote development environments.Demonstrated competence in constructing RESTful APIs utilizing **FastAPI**, **Python**, and **MongoDB**.

 Successfully launched three mobile apps, two of which were published on Iranian app markets, amassing 4000+ active users.